Upcoming Guest Speakers

 What is SEDSxFEM?

 Collaborating with UCSD’s Formula SAE Team and the IDEA Engineering Student Center’s freshman scholars, the Female Engineering Mentorship focuses on providing opportunities to young engineers of diverse backgrounds.
-Paired with a SEDS mentor, members of each year’s cohort will work on technical design challenges, benefit from the community’s collective experiences, and eventually assimilate into SEDS and Triton Racing project teams.
+Paired with a SEDS mentor, members of each year’s cohort will work on technical project teams and benefit from the community’s collective experiences.

 Why is SEDSxFEM important?